-The great thing about Amazon is that there’s usually a free shipping on returns policy, so you can get the item, try it on in your own home, and either keep it, or send it back.
+The great thing about Amazon is that there’s usually free shipping on returns policy, so you can get the item, try it on in your own home, and either keep it or send it back.
 I once bought a skirt in the wrong size and sent it back.

 Tips for finding clothes on Amazon: Type in what you’re looking for, click on a likely candidate, and then look down in the “related” and “Also bought” sections for more pieces similar to it.
 That’s where you really find the good stuff!